 - Wastewater treatment

 - Local sewers

 - Sewer interceptors

-- Water reclamation facilities; and
+- Water reclamation facilities and distribution

 - Stormwater treatment

 - Landfill leachate treatment

 - Implementation of nonpoint source (NPS) projects to address pollution associated with:

 - Development and implementation of estuary comprehensive conservation and management plans for: